numiri/coax/README.md

-# alert
-Since the Microsoft acquisition of Github, I am reconsidering placing the Coax project here.
+Since the Microsoft acquisition of Github, the code has moved and you can download it <a href="http://pired.modstein.com:9090/snguyen/web/ours/html/coax-0.7.tar">here</a> (92MB) <br>
-Please direct inquiries to numiri@yahoo.com, w/ the subject "Coax math software" <br>

 # coax
 Coax is a math-aware web app to  replace pencil & paper for doing algebra exercises.
 The name Coax reflects the act of "massaging" an equation into form.
 Here's a 3-minute video demo. <br>